Geology and Geophysics PhD

 Finally, and as you might expect, one of our most important facilities is planet earth itself.
 Our students and staff use field stations and facilities worldwide for research projects in the Antarctic, Arctic and tropics, on research ships in the world’s oceans, through aircraft sampling the atmosphere and via remote sensing data from satellites.

 A UK 2:1 honours degree, or its international equivalent, in a related subject.

 We may also consider your application if you have other qualifications or experience; please contact us to check before you apply.

 Check whether your international qualifications meet our general entry requirements:

-an undergraduate or masters degree, that was taught and assessed in English in a majority English speaking country as defined by UK Visas and Immigration
+We also accept an undergraduate or postgraduate degree that has been taught and assessed in English in a majority English speaking country, as defined by UK Visas and Immigration:

 Find out more about our language requirements:

-Find out more about scholarships and funding opportunities:
+Search for scholarships and funding opportunities:

 Select your programme and preferred start date to begin your application.

 We encourage you to apply at least one month prior to entry so that we have enough time to process your application.
 If you are also applying for funding or will require a visa then we strongly recommend you apply as early as possible.
-We may consider late applications if we have places available, but you should contact the relevant Admissions Office for advice first.